PSPDFKit SDK Security

 Server-Backed mode relies on a network service that you’re responsible for maintaining and operating.
 This network service needs to expose a single HTTP endpoint that — after receiving the information required to generate the signature — returns a DER PKCS#7 container to be set as a value of the digital signature field.

-Please check our Digital Signatures on Web guide to learn more.
+Check out our digital signatures on web guide to learn more.